Mahavira Hall

 A Mahavira Hall, usually simply known as a Main Hall, is the main hall or building in a traditional Chinese Buddhist temple, enshrining representations of Gautama Buddha and various other buddhas and bodhisattvas.
 It is encountered throughout East Asia.
+In Chinese Buddhist temples, they are usually termed the Daxiong Baodian or Daxiongbao Hall.
+In Japanese Ōbaku Zen Buddhist temples, they are usually termed the Daiyū Hōden.
+In Korean Buddhist temples, they are usually termed the Daeungjeon.
+In Vietnamese Buddhist temples, they are usually termed the Dai Hung Buu Dien.

 Names

 From their importance and use, they are often simply known in English as the temples' "Main" or "Great Halls".
 The term "Mahavira Hall", also encountered as "Mahāvīra Hall" or "Hall of the Mahāvīra", is a reverse translation, employing the original Sanskrit term in place of its Chinese or English equivalent.
 They are also known as the Precious Hall of the Great Hero, the Hall of Great Strength, or the Daxiongbao Hall.
 Less often, a main hall is called an "adytum", after the equivalent area in Greco-Roman temples.
 It is also sometimes misunderstood as the "Great, Powerful, and Precious Palace".

-Description

-Mahavira Hall is the main hall of a Buddhist temple.
-It is generally located in the north of the Heavenly King Hall and serves as the core architecture of the whole temple and also a place for monks to practice.
-Statues of Sakyamuni, the founder of Buddhism are enshrined in the hall.